TheOdinProject/curriculum/html_css/v2/foundations/flexbox/flexbox.md

 1. The [Basic concepts of flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) article on MDN is a good starting point.
 There are helpful examples and interactive sections.
 2. [Aligning Items in a Flex Container](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) goes into more depth on the topic of axes and `align-items` vs `justify-content`.
 3. [Typical use cases of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Typical_Use_Cases_of_Flexbox) is one more MDN article that covers some more practical tips.
 Don't skip the interactive sections!
 Playing around with this stuff is how you learn it!
 4. The [CSS Tricks "Guide to Flexbox"](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is a classic.
 There isn't any new information for you here, but the images and examples are super helpful.
-This one is a great resource when you need a reminder on how to do something. (i.e. what's the difference between 'align-items' and 'justify-content')
+This one is a great cheat sheet that you'll probably return to often.
+(Keep it handy for the practice exercises!)
 </div>

 ### Practice